-CP is the leading cause of childhood disability in the United States.
-Each year, around 10,000 babies are diagnosed with the disorder, and approximately 800,000 people are living with the condition at any given time.
-Most of these are children.
+Cerebral Palsy is the leading cause of childhood disability in the USA, affecting around 10,000 new babies each year.
+At present, approximately 800,000 people, mostly children, are living with the condition.

-Cerebral palsy usually occurs before birth, during delivery, or in the months afterward.
-While many cases are considered unavoidable, as many as 20% are related to medical mistakes or to newborn injuries caused by a third party.
+The brain injuries that cause cerebral palsy usually occur before birth, during delivery, or in the months soon after.
+While many cases are considered unavoidable, as many as 20% are related to medical mistakes or newborn injuries caused by a third party.

-If your child’s cerebral palsy is due to a brain injury caused by an avoidable medical mistake, they may be entitled to significant compensation from a lawsuit.
+If your child’s CP is due to an avoidable medical mistake, or malpractice, they may be entitled to significantfrom a cerebral palsy lawsuit.

 In addition, some infants and children suffer brain injury from the actions of others, such as with car accidents, physical trauma or negligent childcare.
 These families may also be eligible to file a lawsuit.